 Tips To Maintain Your Oral Health

-Now when you know how hormones affect oral health, it helps you maintain a healthy oral hygiene for stronger and healthier teeth and gums during hormonal changes during puberty, the menstrual cycle, menopause, and especially pregnancy.
+Now that you understand how hormones affect oral health, you can establish a healthy oral hygiene routine to maintain stronger and healthier teeth and gums during hormonal changes such as Puberty, menstruation, menopause, and pregnancy.

-You must focus on your oral health and take extra care to elevate it, have healthy teeth and gums, and increase your lifespan.
-Maintain your oral hygiene and cut unhealthy and sugary foods from your meals.
+Prioritize your oral health and take extra care to maintain healthier teeth and gums, which can contribute to a longer, healthier life.
+Maintain your oral hygiene and reduce the consumption of unhealthy and sugary foods in your meals.

 FAQs